SovnSkyrim/QWEST/README.md

     There are 2 presets available for your to use, I personally prefer the Modern one but some prefer EasyEase's, try both and see which you prefer!

 #### Thieves Guild Requirements
+- Misc Options
- - Load Prest
+  - Load Preset
- - Cycle through all the tabs
+Cycle through all the tabs
  - Load Preset again (now it will stick)

 #### Timing is Everything
+- Extra Options
- - Load Prest
+  - Load Preset
- - Cycle through all the tabs
+Cycle through all the tabs
  - Load Preset again (now it will stick)

 #### VioLens